-Another area of interest is time to suspend.
-What time to suspend measures is how long it takes a thread to reach a suspend point after the GC requests that it suspends.
-This time is included in the GC pauses, so it is useful to determine if long pauses are caused by the GC being slow or the thread suspending slowly.
-Here is an example of what a normal time to suspend resembles on a Nexus 5:
+Another area of interest is time to suspend, which measures how long it takes a thread to reach a suspend point after the GC requests that it suspends.
+This time is included in the GC pauses, so it's useful to determine if long pauses are caused by the GC being slow or the thread suspending slowly.
+Here's an example of a normal time to suspend on a Nexus 5:

 suspend all histogram: Sum: 1.513ms 99% C.I.
 3us-546.560us Avg: 47.281us Max: 601us

-There are also a few other areas of interest, such as total time spent, GC throughput, etc. Examples:
+There are other areas of interest, including total time spent and GC throughput.
+Examples:

 Total time spent in GC: 502.251ms Mean GC size throughput: 92MB/s Mean GC object throughput: 1.54702e+06 objects/s